 The Instruments which are fractional shares cannot be traded on regulated markets (such as public exchanges) and as such may be subject to greater liquidity risk than full shares.

 If you close your trading account, all Positions in Instruments will need to be sold via the Revolut App to or through the Third Party Broker, potentially resulting in commission charges (depending on the type of Account you have, as set out in our Terms of Business).
-At present you cannot transfer Positions in shares in your account with the Third Party Broker to another broker.
-Additionally, Positions in fractional shares cannot be transferred to another broker (save in the event of the Third Party Broker's insolvency) and must be sold via the Third Party Broker.
+Positions in fractional shares cannot be transferred to another broker (save in the event of the Third Party Broker's insolvency) and must be sold via the Third Party Broker.

 Whilst we will try to make the Revolut App available to you without interruption, we cannot guarantee that the Revolut App will always be available to you.
 In these circumstances, your Orders may not be able to be submitted and you may not be able to monitor your Positions via the Revolut App.